Skylines316/RK4-Schwarzschild/README.md

 # RK4-Schwarzschild
-An numerical solution to space-like geodesics of the Schwarzschild Solution
+A numerical solution to space-like geodesics of the Schwarzschild Solution

 Tenemos la siguiente ecuación